I bet a couple of your top priorities are learning your SEO basics and getting your website ranked highly on Google.

 Much like moving to mobile-friendly, the time has come to jump on the HTTPS bandwagon as well.

-In order to do so, many hosting platforms, including Bluehost are now offering a certificate authority called “Let’s Encrypt” which was developed by the Internet Security Research Group (ISRG).
+In order to do so, most hosting platforms are now offering a certificate authority called “Let’s Encrypt” which was developed by the Internet Security Research Group (ISRG).

 With that, you get a free SSL certificate that will allow you to run your site using HTTPS and instructions on how to install it on your website.